samhui96/COPIKANA/README.md

   - Very short slider: switch between 'hiragana mode' and 'romaji mode'
   - Long slider: adjust the font size
   - Button with the character '文': change font

+ ### If you you are happy to use, why not consider adding [the final touch](https://ko-fi.com/s/b8e4f06daa)?

+> This repo was inited much later after COPIKANA 1.0 is created, as I found Git/Github is harder than Python to learn 😅
+>
+> If you try to pack COPIKANA into an EXE file, Microsoft Defender may think it is malware 😕 Exempt the folder where you are going to store the executable helps prevent the inconvenience.
+I'm working on the issue and hopefully it can be solved.